EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 acfd;ksinv,refden=1325.1,e_ref=-113.285493180105,thr_fai_oep=1.7d-2 !
 KSINV calculation
 ```

+As an example of the spin-unrestricted KS inversion for open-shell system,

 The following options are available for the KSINV and UKSINV programs:
 - **refden** record from which to read the reference density
 - **orb** record from which the occupation numbers are read (default: ‘2100.2’)